pedrosland/angular-d3/readme.md

     gulp protractor

+## Building

+To prepare the project for deployment to production - if you really want to - build the minified, static, ngAnnotate'ed version then run:

+    gulp dist

+You can also run the e2e tests on the minified version:

+    gulp protractor:dist

 ## Comments

 * Although I didn't write the gulp files myself, I'd have used something similar but this just saved a lot of time.
 If you feel that I cheated then you can note that I modified karma and gulp files so that unit tests can run directly from karma.
 I've used many of the parts of this gulp build in other projects.